MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-facebook-channel.md

        To learn more about attachments, see [File attachments](enable-file-attachments.md).

     - **Turn on your Facebook human agent message tag**: Set to **Yes** to enable your agents to message customers after 24 hours have passed.
 When set to **No**, agents will be unable to respond to customers after 24 hours unless the customer sends another message.
+To use the Facebook human agent message tag, you must also turn it on in the Facebook app.
+For more information, see [Facebook Developer Tools](https://www.facebook.com/help/contact/?id=2616212338594331).

 3. On the **Automated messages** tab, [configure automated messages](configure-automated-message.md).

 4. On the **Surveys** tab, configure the post-conversation survey.
-More information: [Configure a post-conversation survey](configure-post-chat-survey.md).
+For more information, see [Configure a post-conversation survey](configure-post-chat-survey.md).

 <!--### File attachments